 The RTU performs calculations for both control of the station and analysis of the station's performance.
 The calculated values are stored in ordinary RTU memory and are lost when the RTU restarts (except for totaliser values, which are stored in retentive memory).

 Data Logging

+See section 5.3 Analog Trend Data Logging below.